vin-ni/hover-on-touch/README.md

 This brings additional possibilities for the user to interact with the content of a website.
 For example, the user can read secondary information while scrolling a page.
 It further makes it feel more "alive" and "applike".

+Some thoughts on what the plugin can be used for can be found on my [blog](http://vinzenzaubry.com/journal/hover-on-touch/) entry.

 ## HTML Structure